basp/oni/README.md

 Note: I'm using Mudlet and after connecting it immediately sends a bunch of garbage (probably capability info) to the server.
 Oni doesn't really recognize this as valid input so that's why we get the `That doesn't seem right.` output.

-During the call to `oni:init` we initialized one player object called `Wizard`.
+During the call to `oni:start` we initialized one player object called `Wizard`.
 We can connect to this object:

     > connect Wizard
     *** Connected (Wizard) ***